shuaiOKshuai/D2AGE/README.md

 # D2AGE

 This is the cource codes for our paper : \
 	Distance-aware DAG Embedding for Proximity Search on Heterogeneous Graphs.
+AAAI, 2018.

 ============================================================